datajerk/ctf-write-ups/vulnhub/venus/README.md

 p.stream()
 ```

 At this point we're at the start of `recv_message` again, however this time we know where libc is and we've uploaded our command into the BSS segment.
-All that is left to do is `pop` that address into `rdi` and call `system` to execute our command.
+All that is left to do is `pop` that location into `rdi` and call `system` to execute our command.

 ### Run it